augmented-os/augmented-os/docs/architecture/components/business_store_service/data_model.md

 ### Tenant Schema Structure

-For each tenant (identified by `tenant_id`), BSS creates a set of tables as defined by that tenant’s JSON Schema.
+For each tenant (identified by `tenant_id`), BSS creates a set of tables as defined by that tenant's JSON Schema.
 For example, consider a generic scenario where each tenant wants to manage invoices and customers:

 * **Customers Table** (`tenant_<tenantId>.customers`): Stores customer information.
-Every row implicitly belongs to the tenant via being in the tenant’s schema.
-Additionally, each table in a tenant schema also includes a `tenant_id UUID` column for RLS and cross-tenant queries if needed (populated with the owning tenant’s ID).
+Every row implicitly belongs to the tenant via being in the tenant's schema.
+Additionally, each table in a tenant schema also includes a `tenant_id UUID` column for RLS and cross-tenant queries if needed (populated with the owning tenant's ID).
 * **Invoices Table** (`tenant_<tenantId>.invoices`): Stores invoice records.
-Contains standard fields as defined by the tenant’s schema (like `invoice_number`, `customer_id`, `amount`, etc.) and also has `tenant_id UUID` and metadata fields for auditing.
+Contains standard fields as defined by the tenant's schema (like `invoice_number`, `customer_id`, `amount`, etc.) and also has `tenant_id UUID` and metadata fields for auditing.

 **Example:** If tenant `abc-123` defines a simple model with customers and invoices, BSS will ensure the existence of schema `tenant_abc_123` with tables such as: